johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

 * A quick way to create similar style or layout of pages.
 * It allows control or governance over what the Content Editor can add, edit, and remove from the page.
-* It allows Site Builder to make future changes to all pages built off these templates, without editing each individual page.
+* It allows the Site Builder to make future changes to all pages built off these templates, without editing each individual page.

 ## Brief Overview of Templates in the Vital Design System